 Whether it is safe to have a cat or a dog around your pet bearded dragon will definitely depend on their nature.
-Cats are of course are hunters, but many domestic cats get on with their scaly friends.
-In my household, the cats cannot be trusted with a bearded dragon but there are many that are fine.
+Cats are naturally hunters, but many domestic cats get on with their scaly friends.
+More on cats and bearded dragons here.

 Is it ok to have a bearded dragon when pregnant?

 I may be ok to have a bearded dragon if you or someone in the household is pregnant.

 One of the most common concerns with pet reptiles is salmonella, although it is not the only zoonotic disease to consider.
 The AVMA (2009) recommend putting in place some standard cleaning and hygiene measures which include washing our hands and not letting reptiles near your bedrooms or the kitchen.